DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 = [ ] Check Copy/Paste in VNC and noNVC
 - [ ] Check Geany is not run as root
 - [ ] Check Geany does not give write access to the Dexter Python examples
+- [ ] Run a GoPiGo3 Python Example
+- [ ] Run a GoPiGo3 Scratch Example

 Publishing Tasks for Raspbian for Robots
 =====================================